Part 2: Featuring: Jim Maxey by Bob Talmadge

 I had paid for my entrance ticket so I strolled around a bit getting lost within all the noise and shuffle.
 There was lots of chatter, some laughter, swirling lights, camera flashes, and in the distance were loud speaker announcements mixed with hotel music.
 A multitude of BBS and computer oriented vendor booths were more or less scattered between decorative support pillars that stretched high overhead to the exhibit ceiling.
 The place was full and difficult to move around.
 But it was exciting and I loved it.

-I glanced at faces and BBS booth exhibits but I couldn’t recognize anyone.
-There were guys wearing personalized logo ads for their BBS stenciled on t-shirts.
+I glanced at faces and booth exhibits but I couldn’t recognize anyone.
+There were guys wearing personalized logo ads with stenciled on t-shirts.
 Some guys looked like rebels or outlaws and I guess that was the plan.
-There were foreigners speaking different languages, even Far East SysOps with wives or mistresses following.
-And there were also female SysOps (I discovered later), and maybe a total of a 500 or more in this exhibit hall and more in different rooms.
+There were foreigners speaking different languages, even Far East Operators with wives or mistresses following.
+And there were also female operators (I discovered later), and maybe a total of a 500 or more in this exhibit hall and many more in different rooms.
+I read later that more than 3500 people attended.

-I asked an older man if he had seen any big time SysOps.
-He looked at me, smiled and confided that he ran Tulips BBS (or maybe 2lips), I think it was.
-I told him I had never heard but would like to call later.
-He seemed disappointment and walked away?
+I asked an older man if he had seen any big time Operators.
+He looked at me, smiled and confided that he ran one himself.
+I told him I would like to call his system later.
+He seemed disappointment and walked away.
 I needed to show more tact.
-But I had little time to mingle with people who may have been operating a single line hobby board.
+But I had little time to mingle with people who may have been operating a single line hobby system.
 I wanted to meet them but maybe later.
-I had to find a big name SysOp.
+I had to find a big name.
 Then I could relax.
 Was that so bad?

 I was ready to go into another area when behind me the usual crowd chatter dramatically decreased.
 I turned to see throngs of people moving aside to make a pathway for three men walking in my general direction.
 Even though most could not see the sudden entrance of these men they nevertheless made way.
 That was odd for people known as rebels.